For the easiest installation, go to “Installing the CRAN package”.

 When adding tests, you may want to use test coverage to identify untested areas and to check if the tests you’ve added are covering all branches of the intended code.

-The example below shows how to generate code coverage for the R package on a macOS or Linux setup, using
+The example below shows how to generate code coverage for the R package on a macOS or Linux setup.
+To adjust for your environment, refer to the customization step described above.

 This section is primarily for maintainers, but may help users and contributors to understand the structure of the R package.